MaiEden/DB5785_2552_3859/README.md

 This view is essential for efficient operations planning and route management.
 It not only displays detailed information about each trip, the route, and the assigned bus, but also calculates how many seats are occupied, how many are still available, and the overall occupancy rate.
 This data is critical for making decisions such as increasing service frequency, adjusting schedules, or allocating buses of different sizes based on demand.

 #### What details are shown in the view:
-Creates a summary view called TripOccupancySummary that includes trip details, route information, bus capacity, and current occupancy statistics based on sold tickets.
+Displays trip details, route information, bus capacity, and current occupancy statistics based on sold tickets.

 #### View contant:
 ![View2](./שלב%20ג/images/View2.png)